Newport, Rhode Island: Music

 Newport is the hometown of The Cowsills, a pop group formed by the members of the Cowsill family, which had success in the late 1960s.
 The alternative rock band Throwing Muses was founded in Newport in the 1980s by step-sisters Kristin Hersh and Tanya Donelly.
 Belly, an alternative band formed by Donnelly in the 1990s, was also based in Newport.

 Fort Adams State Park hosts both the Newport Folk Festival and the Newport Jazz Festival.
 The Jazz Festival was established in 1954 by local socialite Elaine Lorillard and music promoter George Wein.
 It was held annually until 1971, and was re-established in Newport in 1981.
 In 1959, George Wein, folk singer Pete Seeger, and music manager Albert Grossman established the Newport Folk Festival as a counterpart to the Jazz Festival.
 It was held in Newport through 1969, returned to the city in 1985, and has been held annually at Fort Adams since.
 The Folk Festival was the venue for a controversial performance by singer-songwriter Bob Dylan in July 1965 that proved influential on the folk rock genre.
 Both festivals were held at other venues in Newport before moving to Fort Adams when they were revived in the 1980s.

 Film

 The Jane Pickens Theater, a single-screen arthouse movie theater, is located on Touro Street in downtown Newport.
 The theater was built as a church in 1834, and was converted into a movie theater in 1922.
 The theater was renamed after singer Jane Pickens in 1974.
 The Jane Pickens Theater became the only movie theater on Aquidneck Island after a multiplex theater in Middletown closed in January 2024.

-Newport has been a filming location for several motion pictures, including High Society (1956), The Great Gatsby (1974), Mr. North (1988), Wind (1992), True Lies (1994), Amistad (1997), Me, Myself & Irene (2000), Dan in Real Life (2007), Moonrise Kingdom (2012), and Hocus Pocus 2 (2022).
+Newport has been a filming location for several motion pictures, including High Society (1956), The Great Gatsby (1974), Mr. North (1988), Wind (1992), True Lies (1994), Amistad (1997), Me, Myself & Irene (2000), Dan in Real Life (2007), Moonrise Kingdom (2012), Irrational Man (2015) and Hocus Pocus 2 (2022).